Two decades after 9/11, Harris and Democrats have reclaimed patriotism

 For four days, American flags and other patriotic symbols were easy to spot at the United Center, and on each day of the convention chants of “USA, USA” echoed through the arena as speaker after speaker praised America’s virtues and extolled the importance of “freedom.”

-Vice President Kamala Harris, now the Democrats’ nominee who will face off against Trump in November’s general election, has leaned into the word “freedom” as a mantra of her campaign, using Beyonce’s anthem of the same name as her walk-out music and campaign theme song.
+Vice President Kamala Harris, now the Democratic party’s nominee who will face off against Trump in November’s general election, has leaned into the word “freedom” as a mantra of her campaign, using Beyonce’s anthem of the same name as her walk-out music and campaign theme song.

+In her acceptance speech on Thursday, she told convention-goers that “fundamental freedoms” are at stake in this year’s election, including “the freedom to live safe from gun violence—in our schools, communities, and places of worship”.

 She also vowed to “ensure America always has the strongest, most lethal fighting force in the world” and “fulfill our sacred obligation to care for our troops and their families.”